brandonbalat/RU-Floor-Plan/README.md

 2. Everything in the utils Folder.
 These are helper functions
 3. Everything in the pages folder.
 This is where the parent component is called.

+# Testing
+To accomodate your different test cases I have already created 4 test files, located in the Tests folder.
+You can paste any of your test cases there.
+1. Once you have your test cases pasted in.
+All you will need to do is head to line 26 of RuDataFormatter.js
+2. On that line you'll notice a variable named 'test_num' simply change that number to the corresponding test file number and this will change the data on the grid.

 # General Thought Process
 More details can be found in the code comments, however in general here is how I went about this project.